zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

  Elizabeth is going on an audition, and so she’s reh earsing.
 “To rehearse” (rehearse) means to practice, especially to practic e either a speech or a performance that you are going to be giving in a pl ay or some other dramatic setting.
 Richard asks Elizabeth why she is banging pots and pans as part of her rehearsing, and she says, “I’m up for a part as a 1 950s housewife.”
 We already explained what a “part” is when we’re talking about  plays and movies.
 It’s the character in the play or the movie or TV show.

-“To be up for” means to be under consideration for – one of the people that the people who are making the movie are considering, ar e thinking about.
-You have a good chance of getting it, or at least a chance o f getting it.
+“To be up for” means to be under consideration for – one of the people that the people who are making the movie are considering, are thinking about.
+You have a good chance of getting it, or at least a chance of getting it.
 Elizabeth is “up for a part as a 1950s housewife.”
 The word “housewife” (h ousewife) – one word – describes a woman who stays at home and takes care of the house and the children.
 Nowadays, of course, many women, at least  in the United States, work in addition perhaps to having a family.

 Elizabeth says, “I need to learn my lines and be pr epared to improvise.”
 Your “lines” (lines) are the words that you have to say in the movie or play.
 “To learn your lines,” then, means to memorize the words that  you have to say.
 Elizabeth is also preparing “to improvise.”
 “To improvise” (impr ovise) is to act or perform without having a prepared script, without having ba sically any lines prepared for you.
 You simply have to make it up as you go along.